Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Introduction

 Differential privacy (DP) is becoming the de facto framework for maintaining data privacy when releasing statistics or machine learning models.
 Its minimal assumptions on the adversary's background knowledge and quantification of accumulated privacy loss across multiple data releases have contributed to several practical deployments (\eg by Apple, Google, Meta, Microsoft, and the U.S.~Census Bureau~\cite{tang2017privacy,bittau2017prochlo,allen2019algorithmic,censusbureau}).

-Many of these deployments use the \emph{Local DP} model where the organization collecting the data is not trusted and each user applies DP algorithms locally to their own data before sending it to the organization (\eg Apple, Microsoft and Google use local DP for collecting telemetry results). \emph{Global DP}, though providing much better utility than the local model~\cite{bittau2017prochlo}, has not been widely deployed as it assumes that the \emph{trusted curator}, who collects raw data and computes DP versions of statistics or machine learning (ML) models, is itself trusted.
-Though there are several libraries~\cite{opendp-lib,googledp} providing global DP algorithms, realizing the trusted curator model in practice is challenging since it requires running DP code over sensitive raw data on the premises of an untrusted organization or cloud provider.
+Many of these deployments use the \emph{Local DP} model where the organization collecting the data is not trusted and each user applies DP algorithms locally to their own data before sending it to the organization (\eg Apple, Microsoft and Google use local DP for collecting telemetry results).
+On the other hand, \emph{Global DP} assumes that the \emph{trusted curator} collects raw data and answers queries of an untrusted analyst by running DP algorithms.
+Though global DP provides much better utility than the local model~\cite{bittau2017prochlo}, deploying it in practice is difficult since the organization who is collecting the data is often also the one analyzing it (\eg tech companies build services from the insights they draw from their users' data).
+One could envision creating a server that hosts the data and provides a DP query interface to it.
+However, where would this server reside?
+The problem of trust persists if it is hosted on the premises of the organization.
+If, instead, a cloud service was used, the cloud provider would need to be trusted with the raw data --- likely not acceptable for the data that required DP protection in the first place.

-Running DP code in a Trusted Execution Environment (TEE)~\cite{SGX} can prevent the organization from seeing the data in the clear.
+Running DP code on encrypted data in a Trusted Execution Environment (TEE)~\cite{SGX} can prevent the organization or cloud provider from seeing the data in the clear.
 However, we show that running existing DP systems in TEEs is not sufficient to provide DP guarantees and protect data against reconstruction attacks.
 These attacks stem from an essential, but often overlooked, part of a DP system: the privacy budget.
 Since the privacy budget is used to constrain the number of queries the system can answer while providing DP guarantees, any tampering with the budget can lead to information leakage.
 For example, by rolling back the budget or answering multiple queries from the same budget, the attacker gets access to many more outputs than what is permitted by the budget.
 Even though each query output will have DP guarantees, the results can be averaged to cancel out the noise.
 Indeed it is known that even if noise is applied to the queries' output, the more queries are answered the more information is released about a dataset~\cite{dinur2003revealing}.